top of page

 I always find that first page the hardest.
 To crack the seal and set the tone for the rest of the book.
 With most thing in art making that first stroke can sometimes be the most intimidating.

-Scrolling through videos of beautifully laid out sketched books leave me feeling like perhaps I have not been utilizing them to their full potential.
+Scrolling through videos of beautifully laid out sketch books leave me feeling like perhaps I have not been utilizing them to their full potential.

 My sketch books are not aesthetically cohesive most time.
 They tend to be fragmented pieces and glimpses into the things I want to remember, a vague idea that needs development or just moments of mindless doodles.